Caroline Campbell, Duchess of Argyll: Early life

 She was the third daughter of George Villiers, 4th Earl of Jersey, a former MP who became a courtier to King George III after he inherited the earldom, and Frances Twysden.
 Her mother was one of the mistresses of King George IV.

 Her paternal grandparents were William Villiers, 3rd Earl of Jersey, and the former Anne Russell, Duchess of Bedford (who was born Lady Anne Egerton, and was the widow of Wriothesley Russell, 3rd Duke of Bedford, before she married Lord Jersey in 1733).
-Her maternal grandparents were The Rt Revd Dr Philip Twysden, Bishop of Raphoe and his second wife, Frances Carter (later wife of General James Johnston).
+Her maternal grandparents were The Rt Revd Dr Philip Twysden, Bishop of Raphoe, and his second wife, Frances Carter (later wife of General James Johnston).

 Personal life

 Her eldest daughter.
 Lady Caroline, later Duchess of Richmond. by Thomas Lawrence, c.
 1829.

-On 5 July 1795 in London, Lady Caroline was married to Henry, styled Lord Paget, who at that time was MP for Carnarvon.
-He was the eldest son of Henry Bayley-Paget, 1st Earl of Uxbridge and the former Jane Champagné (a daughter of the Very Revd Arthur Champagné, Dean of Clonmacnoise, Ireland).
+On 25 July 1795 at the home of her father in Grosvenor Square, Mayfair, London, Lady Caroline was married to Henry, styled Lord Paget, who at that time was MP for Carnarvon.
+He was the eldest son of Henry Bayley-Paget, 1st Earl of Uxbridge, and the former Jane Champagné (a daughter of the Very Revd Arthur Champagné, Dean of Clonmacnoise, Ireland).
 Together, they had eight children: